DIY Fabric Flowers No Sew Garland

 Step 5.
 Attach Twine to DIY Fabric Flowers

 Once you have all the flowers glued, grab some twine and your glue gun again.
 Laying the flower on its front, place some glue over the back of the flower.
-Place the twine in the glue and fold the extra flap piece over the twine to secure in place.
+Place the twine in the glue and fold the extra flap piece over the twine to secure it in place.

 Keep repeating this until all of your flowers are glued onto the twine.
 You know me, so I definitely didn’t measure at all or try to keep them exactly equally spaced.
 I figured the garland would be sitting on the shelf so it didn’t have to be perfect!